Namespace for all query-formatting functions, available from pgp.as, before and after initializing the library.

 Converts a single value or an array of values into a CSV string, with all values formatted according to their type.

-When formatting a query, a variable makes use of this method via modifier :csv
+When formatting a query, a variable makes use of this method via modifier :csv.
+See method format.

 Parameters: